 We use a variety of research methods and, unlike other research companies, we don’t take an ‘either/or’ approach to using quantitative and qualitative techniques.
 We blend the two methods to create a smarter hybrid research tactic.
 This integrated approach leads to richer, more usable customer data.

 It’s important to ensure your product name resonates with your target market.
-Not just the marketing department, not just the upper management, and not just the CEO’s wife.
+Not just the marketing department, not just upper management, and not just the CEO’s wife.

-The 'thank god' factor
+The 'thank God' factor.

 We’ve carried out naming research for a number of large brands and regularly highlight some real concerns about the ‘preferred’ names.
 So often it’s the simplest things that are overlooked because the marketing team is just too close to the product.